NathanJang/2019-kp-app/README.md

 ## Rules

 Pyramids is a solitaire card game that my mother taught me.
-I'm not sure if it has a nother name.
+I'm not sure if it has another name.

 The goal is to clear the pyramid before you run out of cards.
 Only a handful of cards are shown on the pyramid.
 Within the shown cards, you must select pairs of them whose value add up to 13 (with A=1, J=11, Q=12, and K=13).
+Of course, this means that any K card can be taken away on its own immediately.
 When cards are cleared, they are taken away, and the cards underneath them are shown, if any.
-Of course, this means that any K card can be taken away on its own immediately.

 But what if none of the cards on the pyramid can be paired?
 Then, you may draw a card from the deck, and see if that card can be paired with any on the pyramid.
-Once you draw a card, however, all of the previous cards that you drew cannot be used, anymore (akin to a stack).
+Once you draw a card, however, all of the previous cards that you drew cannot be used anymore (akin to a stack), unless you use that card up.
 So, draw wisely!

 If you clear the pyramid before going through the deck, then you've won.
 Happy clearing!